isomerpages/nrf-create-cnrs/pages/CNRS@CREATE.md

 ![](/images/the%20ecocts%20team%20in%20singapore%20credits%20cnrs@create.jpg)
 _The EcoCTs team in Singapore.
 Credits: CNRS@CREATE_

 **CALIPSO**

-CALIPSO: Computer Assisted Live Imaging for Predictive Screening of Organoids.
+Computer Assisted Live Imaging for Predictive Screening of Organoids.

 Partners: _CNRS, NUS and NTU.
 The duration of the project is 3 years, and it started in october 2020._